- Home >

 TSDs work by holding the tongue in a forward position to prevent it from blocking the airway.
 Unlike MADs, TSDs do not reposition the jaw and may be suitable for individuals who cannot tolerate jaw movement.

-How Dental Solutions Can Help with Sleep Apnea
+How Dental Treatment Supports Sleep Apnea Management

 Who Is Suitable for Dental Sleep Apnea Devices?